 \subsection{Dual-vision Solution}

-\textbf{Sensor Design.} The first sensor is a homogeneous perception system containing two perpendicularly positioned synchronized cameras, each facing a different surface of an optical beamsplitter.
-As shown in Fig.~\ref{fig_hardware_dual}, the sensor can be assembled in two variants: one using a cube and the other employing a plate beamsplitter.
-The beamsplitter divides the incoming light equally (\ie $50\texttt{:}50$) into two parts, including the transmitted (that passes through) and the reflected light.
-Thus, by mounting the cameras and beamsplitter within a cage setup, one camera captures the scene using the transmitted light, while the other captures it using the reflected light, resulting in two perspectives with minimal variation.
+\textbf{Sensor Design.} The first setup is a homogeneous perception system comprising two synchronized, perpendicularly positioned cameras, each facing a different surface of an optical beamsplitter.
+As shown in Fig.~\ref{fig_hardware_dual}, the sensor can be assembled with either a cube or a plate beamsplitter.
+The beamsplitter equally divides the incoming light (\textit{i.e.,} $50\texttt{:}50$) into two parts: the transmitted and the reflected light.
+By mounting the cameras and the beamsplitter in a cage, one camera captures the scene using the transmitted light, while the other captures it using the reflected light, making two perspectives with minimal variation.
 Attaching identical circular polarizers to each camera's lens effectively blocks light with the opposite circular polarization, ensuring only the desired handedness is detected.

-Due to the inversion of circular polarization upon reflection in the beamsplitter, the camera capturing the reflected light detects the \enquote{opposite} circular polarization compared to the camera capturing the transmitted light.
-Accordingly, the sensor simultaneously captures the same scene with two cameras, ensuring that the \ac{CSR} regions of iMarkers in the sensor's \ac{FoV} appear blocked in one camera while remaining visible in the other (due to the opposing circular polarization of the \ac{CSR} reflections).
+Due to the inversion of circular polarization upon reflection at the beamsplitter, the camera capturing the reflected light detects the \enquote{opposite} circular polarization to that of the camera capturing the transmitted light.
+Hence, the setup simultaneously captures the same scene with two cameras, ensuring that the \ac{CSR} regions of iMarkers in the sensor's \ac{FoV} appear blocked in one camera while remaining visible in the other (due to the opposing circular polarization of the \ac{CSR} reflections).

-The cameras in this setup must be synchronized to capture the same scene simultaneously.
-Simplistically, frame \(f_t^{C_1}\) captured by camera \(C_1\) at time \(t\) should depict the same scene as frame \(f_t^{C_2}\) of camera \(C_2\).
-Additionally, as the cameras' frame rate and shutter speed are vital factors for high-speed robotic applications (\eg drone navigation), integrating global shutter cameras in this sensor is highly recommended.
-The calibration procedure for the setup involves capturing a standard calibration pattern (\eg a chessboard) by each camera individually and with the entire sensor system.
-The camera's intrinsic (\eg focal length and distortion coefficients) and extrinsic parameters are required for iMarker pose estimation.
+Note that the cameras in this setup must be synchronized to capture the same scene simultaneously (frame \(f_t^{C_1}\) captured by camera \(C_1\) at time \(t\) should depict the same scene as frame \(f_t^{C_2}\) of camera \(C_2\)).
+As the cameras' frame rate and shutter speed are vital for high-speed robotic applications (\textit{e.g.,} drone navigation), integrating global-shutter cameras in this sensor is highly recommended.
+The calibration procedure involves capturing a standard calibration pattern (\textit{e.g.,} a chessboard) by each camera.
+The camera's intrinsic (\textit{e.g.,} focal length and distortion coefficients) and extrinsic parameters are required for iMarker pose estimation.